reshamas/reshamas.github.io/_posts/2018-04-19-to-kaggle-or-not.md

 ## Kaggle Competitions and the NYC Marathon
-What I discovered is that Kaggle competitions are a lot like the NYC marathon.  <a   style="color:orange">Most people participate for the journey, not for winning first place. </a>
+What I discovered is that Kaggle competitions are a lot like the NYC marathon.  <a   style="color:blue">Most people participate for the journey, not for winning first place. </a>

 ## Verdict:  Yes to Kaggle
 I would say "yes", there is value in doing a Kaggle competition, either for the beginner or seasoned data scientist.
 Here are the many reasons why.